 Flowers for Algernon is a compelling story about acceptance and inclusion.
 If you wish to teach empathy, acceptance, and inclusion to your students, this book will melt their hearts for sure.
 This novel is ideal for grade 9-10 ESL Learners.

 The story is about Charlie, an intellectually challenged man, who goes through an experimental surgery that would make him smart.
 As he becomes smarter over time and starts having flashbacks from his past, he realizes that people used to bully, reject, and outcast him.
 All the memories that were engraved in his ignorant mind as nice, cherished, and happy moments of his life turn out to be exactly the opposite.
-So, as the main character starts making sense to his past as an intelligent man, sudden feelings of abandonment, loneliness, and sadness take over him.
+As the main character starts making sense to his past as an intelligent man, sudden feelings of abandonment, loneliness, and sadness take over him.

 While reading the book, learners may explore such themes as bullying, mental illness, ignorance, intelligence, morality, and loneliness.
 It is also interesting to analyze the writing that becomes more sophisticated as the main character's intelligence expands.
 You may also use this book to teach character analysis as Charlie, a tragic hero, goes through a remarkable transformation in the novel.

 6. Tuesdays with Morrie by Mitch Albom